 A charismatic Venezuelan outfielder whose walk-up song 'Baby Shark' became the unlikely anthem for a World Series championship run.

-Gerardo Parra built a long MLB career on the solid, often spectacular, foundations of defense and clubhouse presence.
-Breaking in with the Arizona Diamondbacks, he quickly established himself as a reliable glove, winning Gold Gloves in 2011 and 2013 for his work in the outfield.
+Gerardo Parra won Gold Gloves in 2011 and 2013 for his outfield defense with the Arizona Diamondbacks.
 His bat was steady, if unspectacular, making him a valuable role player for six different teams.
-However, Parra's legacy was cemented in Washington in 2019.
-Struggling at the plate, he adopted the children's song 'Baby Shark' as his walk-up music as a joke for his daughter, and it ignited the Nationals' dugout and fanbase.
-His energy and that soundtrack became symbolic of the team's resilient, joyful climb from a 19-31 start to a World Series title.
-Parra was more than a lucky charm; he was the emotional catalyst for a historic turnaround, proving that impact isn't measured by stats alone.
+In Washington in 2019, struggling at the plate, he adopted the children’s song 'Baby Shark' as his walk-up music as a joke for his daughter.
+That soundtrack ignited the Nationals’ dugout and fanbase.
+His energy became symbolic of the team’s resilient climb from a 19-31 start to a World Series title.
+Parra was the emotional catalyst for a historic turnaround, proving impact isn’t measured by stats alone.

 1981–1996